bmdavis419/mongodb-aggregations-examples/typescript-example/README.md

 #### what are we doing to do?

-This aggregation will be finding the three students with the highest average score across all 4 tests.
+This aggregation will be finding the average midterm score for each section.

 #### to run this program